junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 			}
 ```

-Around the time I added the function to delete a shoe I was able to connect the code between file and the backend without any assistance.
+Around the time I added the function to delete a shoe, I was able to connect the code between files and the backend without any assistance.
 This made me really proud to finally make it all work.
-There were still some small issues I came across that I needed help with, but for the most part I was able to to compete it solo and that was such a great feeling.
+There were still some small issues I came across that I needed help with, but for the most part I was able to to complete it solo and that was such a great feeling.

 ## Conclusion
 There was a moment I was depressed and uncertain of continuing to become a programmer.
 I doubted my ability to complete this course or that I had the necessary talent to be a successful programmer.
 However, through each project I've had this come across my mind and I continued to overcome these challenges.
 I found out that I was actually on the right track and I was only making minor mistakes that were causing all this unnecessary frustration.
 What I've come to realize is that it is okay to make mistakes especially in programming.
 These mistakes are what require you to dig deep, find the problem, analyze, and form a solution.
 The basic steps that have made me become a better programmer.